-Data Pump Migration
+Data Migration

+The Sharding Advisor tool helps with sharded database schema design for migration from a non-sharded to sharded database.
 Oracle Data Pump is sharding aware and is used to migrate data from a non-sharded Oracle database to a sharded Oracle database.